 Artichokes, also called Globe Artichokes are one of my favorite vegetables.
 I just love them boiled with a little bit of aioli to dip the leaves into.

 Soil: You need a warm, light soil for artichokes.
-Being a Mediterranian plant they dislike heavy soils that are wet in the winter.
+Being a Mediterranean plant they dislike heavy soils that are wet in the winter.

 Artichoke plants can be grown in hardiness zone 7 or above.
 Enrich the soil with plenty of good compost.
 Adding a thick layer of mulch to protect them from frost helps with growing artichokes in colder climates.

 Feeding: Cynara cardunculus is a heavy feeder during the summer.
 Add some good compost around the plants at the start of the growing season.

 You can start artichokes from seed or take off side shoots from established plants.
 Plant them out in the spring about 3 feet apart.

 You might harvest only a few heads at the end of the first season.
 The plants are perennial and should produce for three to four years.